-Correspondingly, there are some elderly who think they still can do as they used to do when they were young, and get frustrated when they find that they can’t.
+We all have heard the adage, ‘si vieillesse pouvait, si jeunesse savait…’ (‘If old age could, if youth knew…’), oft quoted by the elderly, because which jeunesse doesn’t think that s/he knows all?
+Correspondingly, there are some elderly who think they can still go on as they used to do when they were young, and get frustrated when they find that they can’t.
 It can become quite a problem, from a medical point of view, to make them overcome this mental block and persuade them that they have to make adjustments in their ways and habits.

-One problem that I have frequently come across is with ageing people (I am here deliberately refraining from using the term ‘old’ – just yet) who have either pain or weakness in the lower limbs caused by the ageing process, for example in the knee.
-This is neither serious nor dangerous, there is treatment available, but as are there also limitations to treatment, there may be mild residual symptoms, which cause some restriction of activities.
+One problem that I frequently come across is with ageing people (I am here deliberately refraining from using the term ‘old’- just yet) who have either pain or weakness in the lower limbs caused by the ageing process, for example in the knee.
+This is neither serious nor dangerous, there is treatment available, but as are there also limitations to treatment, there may be mild residual symptoms which cause some restriction of activities.
 This requires minor alterations, e.g. walking more slowly, taking certain precautions when using stairs, going down slopes, or treading on uneven surfaces.
-It is amazing how badly some people take this, bé tout le temps mone marche vite, docteur!
+It is amazing how badly some people take this, saying they always walk fast.

-My usual response, in light vein so as not to cause alarm, is montrez moi dans ki livre ine dire ki bizin marche vite soit faire vite?
-This helps to shift the consultation to another level, where one can then nudge the person into accepting that this is the way that things unfold as one advances in age, and that we cannot be as agile and strong as when we were young, and there is no need to try and be what one cannot by forcing oneself, which can then lead to harm.
+My usual response, in light vein so as not to cause alarm, is ‘show me in which book is it written that you have to walk fast?’
+This helps to shift the consultation to another level, where one can then nudge the person into accepting that this is the way that things unfold as one advances in age, and that we cannot be as agile and strong as when we were young, and there is no need to try and be what one can no longer be by forcing oneself, which can then lead to harm.

 And so on, see, this is what ageing is about, and what does one do but overcome things one at a time and carry on!
 Studies have shown that our arteries start ageing practically as soon as we are born, but we have come a long way in science and medicine in understanding these and other changes that take place in several organs and systems of the body.
-While it is not on the agenda to promise physical immortality, which many people seem to crave for, sufficiently is known to give sound advice about ageing healthily.
+Some people seem to crave for physical immortality, and good luck to them, but sufficiently is known to give sound advice about ageing healthily.

-In summary it is to have proper food, do regular physical activity commensurate with one’s capacity, keep mentally active (Sudoku, puzzles, reading), have a good social network and be active in it, maintain optimism and have some savings for the rainy day.
-This advice is not likely to be radically different even in a thousand years time, and until such time as scientists invent ways to make holographic clones of human beings, we can be assured that by sticking to the simple ways advocated we will age reasonably well.
+In summary it is to have to have proper food, do regular physical activity commensurate with one’s capacity, keep mentally active (Sudoku, puzzles, reading), have a good social network and be active in it, maintain optimism and have some savings for the rainy day.
+This advice is not likely to be radically different even in a thousand years time (if humans are still around, that is), and until such time as scientists invent ways to make holographic clones of human beings, we can be assured that by sticking to the simple ways advocated we will age reasonably well.